tweag/ghc-proposals/proposals/0000-linear-types.rst

 ::

-  type MArray a
+  data MArray a
-  type Array a
+  data Array a
   newMArray :: Int -> (MArray a ⊸ Unrestricted b) ⊸ Unrestricted b
   write :: MArray a ⊸ (Int, a) -> MArray a read :: MArray a ⊸ Int -> (MArray a, Unrestricted a) freeze :: MArray a ⊸ Unrestricted (Array a)

-The gist of this API is that the linear functions ensure that values of type ``MArray a`` are always unique references to a mutable array.
-As a consequence mutations cannot be observed by the context.
+The types in this interface ensure that values of type ``MArray a`` are always *unique* references to a mutable array.
+As a consequence, mutations cannot be observed by the context, because references aliasing each other is ruled out.
 Referencial transparency is preserved.

-There are a number of benefits to this API
+The two main benefits of this API are:

-- falling in the category of making more things pure: reads and writes on distinct arrays are not sequenced.
-This means that the compiler is free to find better optimisation.
-We could go further and and introduce `fork-join parallelism
+- reads and writes on distinct arrays are not sequenced.
+This means that the compiler is free to reorder them, e.g. as an optimisation.
+  We could go further and introduce `fork-join parallelism
   <https://en.wikipedia.org/wiki/Fork%E2%80%93join_model>`_ primitives
   where disjoint slices can be mutated in parallel, *e.g.* by different cores.
-- falling in the category of typestate: the ``freeze`` function consumes the unique ``MArray`` by turning it into a non-unique immutable array. ``freeze`` does not, in fact, copy the array, it just changes its (static!) state.
+- The ``freeze`` function consumes the unique ``MArray`` by turning it into a non-unique immutable array. ``freeze`` does not, in fact, copy the array, it just changes its (static!) state.
 In the ``ST`` implementation of ``MArray``, the primitive is ``unsafeFreeze`` because it is up to the programmer to promise that they won't ever mutate the frozen ``MArray`` again.
-This shrinks the code base.
+This shrinks the trusted code base (TCB).
+Or to put it another way: the user can now write more efficient code even when keeping to safe primitives only.

 Section 5 of the `companion article
 <https://arxiv.org/abs/1710.09756>`_ is dedicated to more advanced